All Episodes

 And it's so dishonest and disheartening, it's tragic for this country.

-Hey, Bill, as respected as Dr. Fauci is, and I and I mean this.
+Hey, Bill, as respected as Dr. Fauci is, and I mean this, this is not a diss on him at all.

-Uh Anderson Cooper, March 4th was saying it.
+Anderson Cooper March 4th was saying it.

-You know, March 2nd Cuomo was saying it.
+You know, March 2nd, Cuomo was saying it.

-Now, in part I would say a lot of it was based on lies from China.
+Now, in part, I would say a lot of it was based on lies from China.

-Um even March 9th, Fauci said healthy young people couldn't take a cruise.
+Even March 9th, Fauci said healthy young people couldn't take a cruise.

-I mean, it's gonna be ignored.
+I mean, it's going to be ignored.

-They don't care about the fact.
+They don't care about the facts.

 By the way, O'Reilly, that's the story of my life.